jaak-peterson/autoware_mini_practice/practice_3/README.md

 ## 1. Preparation

 1. As a reminder, let us build the workspace.
 It is not necessary here since we are adding a Python node that does not need building.
-If we were using code in C or C++, we would need to build the workspace and source it after including the source code of the new node.
+If we were using code in C or C++, we would need to build the workspace and source it after including the source code of the new node or after every code change.
 2. Go to catkin_ws folder: `cd ~/autoware_mini_practice`
 3. `catkin clean` - will clean the workspace.
 Removes `build` and `devel` folders.
-It is suggested when nodes are removed or replaced, but again, it is crucial when dealing with code that needs to be built.
-This is not the case with Python code, so we can see the code changes affecting the behaviour without rebuilding the workspace.
+It is suggested when nodes are removed or replaced.
-4. `ource /opt/ros/noetic/setup.bash` - source only ROS.
+4. Optional: `source /opt/ros/noetic/setup.bash` - source only ROS.
 All other ROS packages will be unsourced.
 It might be necessary to do this if you already have some packages sourced in the terminal (for example, `autoware_mini`).
-If you do `catkin build` with `autoware_mini` sourced it will create the [chained workspace](https://wiki.ros.org/catkin/Tutorials/workspace_overlaying#Chaining_catkin_workspaces)
+If you do `catkin build` with `autoware_mini` sourced it will create a [chained workspace](https://wiki.ros.org/catkin/Tutorials/workspace_overlaying#Chaining_catkin_workspaces).
 5. Build workspace: `catkin build`
 6. Source your workspace: `source devel/setup.bash`